 Rewild Portland is a non-profit organization based in Portland, Oregon.
-Our purpose is to promote cultural and environmental resilience through the education of earth-based arts, culture and story.
-This mission comes to life in the form of educational workshops, community-building events, art shows and ecological restoration.
-Rewilding means returning to a more wild or natural state.
+Our purpose is to promote cultural and environmental resilience through the education of earth-based arts, traditions, and technology.
+This mission comes to life in the form of educational workshops, community-building events, art shows, and ecological restoration.
+Rewilding means “returning to a more wild or natural state.”
 This is a large spectrum of nature connection; from learning about native plants to full-on living off grid in the style of our nature-based ancestors.
 Resilience is a culture’s ability to withstand or bounce back from large scale environmental and social changes.
 Rewilding creates resilience because it is about getting the things you need to live from the land you live on, not shipped from thousands of miles away.
 Our goal as an organization is to provide a full-spectrum model of education and implementation; from students who come to a single introductory course, to partners of a collective using regenerative design land management principles to live off the land together.

 As we adapt to the needs of the future, from the energy power-down, environmental devastation, population growth problems, economic shifts from global to local, we see grass-roots communities of rewilding forming all over the world to meet the needs of the environment and the people.
-From bands of nomadic neo-hunter-gatherers and pastoralists to more sedentary fishing and permaculture communities our vision of the future looks as diverse as our prehistoric past.
+From bands of nomadic neo-hunter-gatherers and pastoralists, to more sedentary fishing and permaculture communities, our vision of the future looks as diverse as humanity’s “prehistoric” past.
 Wandering Free Families!

 Our Guiding Principles

 There are many amazing and unique outdoor and environmental education organizations in Portland, Oregon, the United States, and around the world.
 We have outlined our education philosophy to allow potential students and families to understand our own unique approach and decide if we are the right match for you.
-This is the “fine print” so-to-speak that identifies our own organizational “personality” and shows how we differ from some of the other different but equally amazing organization out there.
+This is the “fine print”, so-to-speak that identifies our own organizational “personality” and shows how we differ from some of the other (but equally amazing) organizations out there.

 We follow the non-profit organizational model.